Ron DeSantis Is Deploying “Asshole Politics” to Stop Florida’s Abortion Referendum

 More than half of Florida voters support expanding abortion rights, according to polling by both Florida Atlantic University and the Hill/Emerson College.
 But whether this support ultimately alters the abortion landscape in the state is a different question.

 That’s because Republican Gov. Ron DeSantis is using the power of his administration to threaten the initiative.
 He’s appointed people to the Financial Impact Estimating Conference—a panel responsible for gauging potential costs of ballot measures—that required the amendment be accompanied by language stating, without evidence, that access to abortion may cost taxpayer dollars.
 State law enforcement has also been sent to question Floridians who signed the petition for Amendment 4 to appear on the ballot.
 He’s enlisted a state agency to create a misleading website about abortions in Florida.
-Local television channels playing an advertisement supporting Amendment 4 have also been threatened with prosecution over the alleged violation of Florida’s sanitary nuisance law, which is generally used to combat health risks like the improper disposal of human waste or dead animals.
+Local news channels playing an advertisement supporting Amendment 4 have also been threatened with prosecution over the alleged violation of Florida’s sanitary nuisance law, which is generally used to combat health risks like the improper disposal of human waste or dead animals.
+Later, on Oct.
+21, the Miami Herald reported that the marching orders to threaten the media outlets with legal action came from top DeSantis deputies.

 Anna Hochkammer, the executive director of the Florida Women’s Freedom Coalition, says the administration is “using the resources of the state to suppress the purest form of democracy, which in this case is necessary because an entrenched unrepresentative cabal of elected officials refuses to legislate in accordance with the overwhelming preferences of the citizens…Despite all of that, we are unbowed and unbroken.”